Ms-Optics H-PROT 40mm F6.3

 Review

-Proto 40mm is the first in the historical series of MS-Optics (Miyazaki Optical), and is a lens that pays homage to the Protor type with a focal length of 40mm.
-The “H-” in the lens name “H-PROT” represents the History series.
+The Proto 40mm is the first in the MS-Optics (Miyazaki Optical) History Series, and is a lens that pays homage to the 40mm focal length Protar.
+The “H-” in the lens name “H-PROT” stands for “History”.

-It has a simple lens configuration of 4 elements in 2 groups, has a lens length of 16.2 mm, weighs 47 g, and has an impressive conical lens barrel.
-Its sibling lens, the Dagonard 40 mm, was released around the same time.
+Like Protar, the H-Proto has a simple lens configuration of four elements in two groups, a lens length of 16.2 mm, weight of 47 g, and a conical lens barrel.
+The Dagonar 40mm, released at the same time, is a sister lens.

-The depiction of the lens is dark with an aperture of F6.3, but because of this, the depiction is stable from wide open.
+The lens’s maximum aperture is F6.3, which is dark, but it provides stable imaging even when the aperture is open.
 Lens distortion is small at +0.2%.
-Although it does not have a distance scale, it has excellent close-up shooting performance up to 0.3m, and can be used for object photography or as a macro lens.
-It’s a compact and easy-to-handle lens that can be used all-round, from landscapes to close-ups.
+Although there is no distance scale, it has excellent close-up shooting performance up to 0.3m, and can be used for product photography or as a macro lens.
+It is a compact and easy-to-handle lens that can handle everything from landscapes to close-ups.

-My favorite style is to attach it to Panasonic’s Lumix GM5, a Micro Four Thirds camera, and use it as a macro lens with a focal length of 80mm.
-Close-up photography using the center part of the lens is especially good for capturing subjects.
+My favorite style is to use it as a macro lens with a focal length of 80mm when attached to a Panasonic Lumix GM5, a Micro Four Thirds camera.
+Close-up shots using the center of the lens are particularly suitable for cutting out the subject.

 Specification